pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 ## Establish a MongoDB Connection

-Next, establish a connection to a MongoDB instance, and print the list of databases currently in existence.
+Next, we establish a connection to a MongoDB instance, and print the list of databases currently in existence.

 ```python